open-contracting/standard/docs/getting_started/change_history.md

 Each time a new release is available:

 * The new release is added to the releases list, either embedding it or by adding a link to it.
 * Both the compiled and versioned releases are updated with the new information from the release.
-Note that both should look the same either if the releases contain repeating information or not.
+Whether release repeat unchanged information from previous releases doesn't affect the resulting compiled and versioned releases.

 <div class="example hint" markdown=1>